A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

 \section{Background}

 This section briefly introduces the background of the related technologies discussed in this paper.
-In particular, the B5G technologies and XAI concepts are discussed, followed by the growing need for XAI for B5G security.
+In particular, 5G and beyond technologies and XAI concepts are discussed, followed by a discussion on the growing need for XAI for 5G and beyond security.